How and Why to Candle Eggs

 What to Use to Candle Eggs

 What you use is going to depend on the size of your egg, and what you have for candling.
-My small incubator does have a built-in candle which works great and is what I use now.
+My small incubator does have a built-in candle which works great and is what I use the most of the time.

-You want to have something that the eggs fit nicely on to, or that you can also wrap your hand around the make it tight-fitting.
+You want to have something that the eggs fit on nicely, or that you can also wrap your hand around the make it tight-fitting.
 You can see a demonstration of this below in the photo where I was candling to test fertilization.

 - a flashlight – size depending on the size of your eggs